Effective: 30 September 2022

 6.1 The Customer shall retain sole ownership of all rights, title and interest in and to Customer Data and shall have the sole responsibility for the legality, reliability, integrity, accuracy and quality of Customer Data.

-6.2 The Customer expressly grants, represents and warrants that it has all rights necessary to grant the Supplier, a royalty-free, non-exclusive, worldwide license to use, develop, transmit, distribute, reproduce, display, and create derivative works of any Customer Data that is not personal data for the purposes of:
+6.2 The Customer expressly grants, represents and warrants that it has all rights necessary to grant the Supplier, a royalty-free, non-exclusive, worldwide licence to use, develop, transmit, distribute, reproduce, display, and create derivative works of any Customer Data that is not personal data for the purposes of:

 a) providing the Services and Deliverables to the Customer and Customer Users;